ayayron117/scRNA-seq_mouse_cardiogenesis/3_Integration_and_manual_annotation.md

 scdbl_umap_1

 # The doublet classifications of DoubletFinder appear mostly in 1 cluster,
-# while the classifications from scDblFinder appear throughout all the cells.
+# while the classifications from scDblFinder are more spread out among
-# Removing doublets according to scDblFinder.
+# the clusters.
+Removing doublets according to scDblFinder.
 Idents(merged_s) <- "scDblFinder.class"
 merged_s <- subset(merged_s, idents = "singlet")